Trump rolls back pollution rules for drilling on US lands

 BILLINGS, Mont.
 (AP) — The Trump administration rolled back an Obama-era rule meant to curb climate-changing pollution on Tuesday, easing restrictions on energy companies that allow huge volumes of natural gas to escape after drilling it from U.S. lands.

-The move replaces a 2016 rule adopted under President Barack Obama that forced energy companies to capture methane, a key contributor to climate change.
-The replacement rule does not have the same mandates for companies to reduce gas pollution.
+The move rescinds much of a 2016 rule adopted under President Barack Obama that forced energy companies to capture methane, a key contributor to climate change.
+The replacement rule from the Interior Department does not have the same mandates for companies to reduce gas pollution.

 It comes a week after the U.S. Environmental Protection Agency proposed weakening a similar rule for emissions from public and private lands.